 If you choose to use wireless earbuds, make sure they are fully charged before your appearance, that they’re paired (some wireless earbuds will only “remember” one paired device), and that they are selected as the audio source in the software you will be using.
 Choose a high quality pair by a name brand, ensure that the firmware is up-to-date, and conduct a test call prior to your appearance.

 Wireless headsets have the same potential downfalls, but typically have a better microphone, which can be placed directly in front of your mouth.
 While this provides a better audio experience, they can be large and unwieldy, detracting from your professional appearance.
-Nevertheless, they have become smaller and less invasive, have larger batteries than earbuds, and they will typically live on your desk where they won’t become misplaced.
+Nevertheless, they have become smaller and less invasive, have larger batteries than earbuds, and they will typically live on your desk where they won’tbecome misplaced.

 As with all USB devices, keep the firmware up-to-date, and test the mic with the software you will be using prior to your appearance with each new version.

-Podcast fans might notice a trend toward studio-style microphones, and it’s for good reason.
-For the absolute best audio quality, a microphone with an XLR connection paired with a USB audio interface is the top-of-the-line solution.
-These mics are completely analogue, and have no built-in amplifier or interface, as do USB mics.
-The advantage is that XLR mics are an extremely mature technology—some of the most popular microphones are unchanged from the 1960s—with countless designs and price points.
-While they can be expensive, they are designed to be repaired and maintained for life, and used options are readily available at music stores and online auction sites, making these potentially budget-friendly.
-As with USB options, a dynamic rather than condenser XLR mic is best for untreated, or lightly treated rooms.
+Whether you choose a hybrid or a traditional XLR-only mic, this remains an extremely mature technology—some of the most popular models are unchanged from the 1960s—offering countless designs and price points.
+While top-tier equipment can be an investment, XLR gear is designed to be repaired and maintained for life, and used options are readily available online and in music stores.
+As with USB options, a dynamic rather than condenser XLR mic is best for untreated or lightly treated rooms.

 For general speaking, a dynamic mic’s optimal placement is about six inches from your mouth, with up to a 45 degree off-axis tilt to allow for off-camera placement.
 Remember, you want to appear professional, so you are better off increasing the gain to keep your microphone off camera, or barely in the shot.